iachb/Budget-Manager/README.md

 # Budget Manager React Project

 Welcome to the Budget Manager project!
 This application helps you manage your budget effectively.
 It's built using React and powered by Vite for a fast development experience.
+This project is part of Udemy's Course: **Aprende React: Hooks, State, MERN, Next.js, Remix Run, Redux, Tailwind CSS, Prisma.** by Juan Pablo De la Torre Valdez

 ## Features